-You may find the need to Restart or Force Restart iPhone if it is getting stuck, freezing or going through problems.
-You can find below the steps to Restart and Force Restart any Model of iPhone
+You may find the need to Force-Restart iPhone if it is going through problems.
+You can find below the steps to Force-Restart any Model of iPhone.

-Rebooting or Restarting an iPhone is generally the most commonly used troubleshooting step to fix an iPhone that is going through problems and performance issues.
+Rebooting or Restarting is generally the most commonly used troubleshooting step to fix any device that is going through problems and performance issues.

-Restarting fixes problems by force closing stuck Apps and processes, which might be preventing the iPhone from performing at its best.
+The simple process of Restarting a device can help in fixing problems by force-closing stuck Apps and processes, which might be preventing the device from performing at its best.

-Compared to a simple Restart, the process of Force Restarting is a bit more complicated and varies, depending on the model of iPhone.
+Compared to a simple Restart, the process of Force-Restarting an iPhone is a bit more complicated and varies, depending on the model of your device.

 1. Restart Any Model of iPhone Using Settings